 We typically enter a relationship with someone because there was a physical attraction to them, but many couples wonder, what if my partner feels that same way about someone else?
 It is a good question, but one that poses many issues.
-Jealousy could indicate that there is a lack of trust in the relationship and in the case of couples where one partner has cheated on the other, this lack of trust and jealousy are justified.
-The first situation is often much easier to repair than the latter, but both can be taken care of if both partners are looking to continue with the relationship.
+Jealousy could indicate a lack of trust in the relationship, and in the case of couples where one partner has cheated on the other, this lack of trust and jealousy is justified.
+The first situation is often much easier to repair than the latter, but both can be taken care of if both partners continue the relationship.

 You should have boundaries or expectations for your significant other that they are required to abide by.
-However, not every partner has established these, or they have a partner that seems to continuously violate these boundaries.
+However, not every partner has established these or has a partner that continuously violates these boundaries.
 Think of boundaries as a fence.
 Fences are built to prevent people from crossing lines in an unacceptable way.
-Without these fences, individuals can step on your property whenever you want.
+Without these fences, individuals can step on your property whenever they want.
 Whether that comes in the form of your partner acting inappropriately or making you do things you don’t want to, this violation of boundaries can cause a significant amount of stress in a relationship.

 The Solution: Set Unbreakable Boundaries

 If you have yet to set boundaries or if your partner has not yet learned of your boundaries, it is important to sit down and discuss these with your partner so that they have a clear picture of what you expect.
-If you’ve established these boundaries and your partner chooses to still cross those boundaries, then you need to reach out to someone who can help and figure out a solution to their inability to recognize and respect boundaries.
+If you’ve established these boundaries and your partner chooses to cross those boundaries still, you need to reach out to someone who can help and figure out a solution to their inability to recognize and respect boundaries.

-If you and your partner are having a hard time talking about these things or if you don’t know how to work through some of the problems you’re having, it’s time to start looking at finding a therapist.
-A therapist will be able to help you through the problems you’re having and will give you the tools necessary so that you both will be able to help improve your relationship.
-With ReGain you can find a therapist who is readily accessible.
-It’s a great way to get the help you without having to worry about how to schedule it in.
-If you believe that you can benefit from this form of help or if you want to get a head start with your loved one, seek it out today and get started on a new life with your partner.
+If you and your partner are having a hard time talking about these things or don’t know how to work through some of the problems you’re having, it’s time to start looking at finding a therapist.
+A therapist will help you through the problems you’re having and will give you the tools necessary so that you both will be able to help improve your relationship.
+With ReGain, you can find a therapist who is readily accessible.
+It’s a great way to get the help you without worrying about how to schedule it in.
+If you believe that you can benefit from this form of help or want to get a head start with your loved one, seek it out today and start a new life with your partner.